Hamman Bello

-Hamman Bello Ahmed (also referred to in sources as Hamman Bello Ahmed Kojoli and Hamman Ahmad), OFR (3 January 1949 – 26 January 2022), was a Nigerian customs officer, philanthropist and politician.
-He served as the comptroller general (CG) of the Nigeria Customs Service from 2008 to 2009 by Umaru Yar Adua.
-He was replaced by B. E. Nwadialo; prior to becoming the CG of Customs, he was the Assistant CG of Customs at the Abuja headquarters.
+Hamman Bello Ahmed (also referred to in sources as Hamman Bello Ahmed Kojoli and Hamman Kojoli), OFR (3 January 1949 – 26 January 2022), was a Nigerian customs officer, philanthropist and politician.
+He served as the Comptroller General (CG) of the Nigeria Customs Service from 2008 to 2009 by Umaru Yar Adua.
+He was replaced by B. E. Nwadialo; prior to becoming the CG of Customs, he has been the assistant CG of Customs at the Abuja headquarters.

 Background

 Ahmed was born and raised in Kojoli Village in the Jada local government area of Adamawa, Nigeria.

 Ahmed began his early education at the Jada Primary School from 1956 to 1963, then attended the Government Secondary School Ganye for his secondary education from 1965 to 1969.
 He obtained his WASC at the Government Secondary School Bauchi in 1970.
 He attended Ahmadu Bello University in 1977, where he obtained his B.A.
 Hons and did his National Youth Service Corps (NYSC) program in 1978.